eddie-energy/eddie/aiida/docs/3-extending/datasource/data-source.md

 ## DTO

-Create a Data Transfer Object (DTO) to define the structure for creating or updating the data source.
+Create a DTO (in [`java/.../dtos/datasource`](https://github.com/eddie-energy/eddie/tree/main/aiida/src/main/java/energy/eddie/aiida/dtos/datasource)) to define the structure for creating or updating the data source.
 All DTOs extend the abstract base class `dtos.datasource.DataSourceDto`.

 If no additional fields are required, the DTO can be left empty: